danak6jq/ESP32-WSPR/README.md

 Transmitter automatically does SNTP time sync, sufficient for WSPR transmission.
 Kudos to @NT7S for the comprehensive Si5351 code; I started with his Arduino library (that I previously contributed to) and pared it back down to C for inclusion in the ESP-IDF project.

+A simple power amplifier is 6 inverters in parallel; Vcc is 5V so mid-point bias and DC blocking capacitor on the input is required.
+A 74AHC04 produces 5Vp-p into 50 ohms, which is ~ +18dBm.
+With some low-pass filter and feedline loss, you'll see ~ +17dBm at the antenna.